Tips for Passing the FAA PSI Exams

 PSI exams are available at testing centers throughout the U.S.

-Student pilots who are ready to take the FAA PSI Exams can schedule and find a testing location right on their website.
-Some flight schools, like PEA, also offer on-site testing, allowing students to complete their exams conveniently at the school itself.
+Student pilots who are ready to take the FAA PSI Exams can schedule a test and find a testing center at the PSI Services website.

 To schedule a written exam, students will need to visit the FAA PSI exams website and create an account.
 Then, locate the desired testing center for the written exam.
 The cost of the FAA PSI exams is $175 per exam, paid online before completing the scheduling process.
 Students must be authorized to take the FAA PSI exams.
 Students will need their FAA Tracking Number and an authenticator app for MFA to schedule their exam.